City Centre Mural Trail

 Glasgow is proud of its cultural heritage, its local artists and their inspirational, colourful installations that have helped make the City Centre Mural Trail the award winning attraction it has become.

-Accessibility: Walking tour taking place within Glasgow City Centre - each tour will take approx. 2 hours and may include traversing some uneven surfaces and traffic junctions.
+Accessibility: Limited accessibility - walking tour taking place within Glasgow City Centre - each tour will take approx. 2 hours and may include traversing some uneven surfaces and traffic junctions.